loveholidays/lucene-solr/solr/contrib/ltr/README.md

     }
 }
 ```
-This is an example of a toy LambdaMART using an additional capability : Euristic Boosting.
+This is an example of a toy LambdaMART using an additional capability : Heuristic Boosting.
-This capability is currently supported only by the : org.apache.solr.ltr.ranking.EuristicBoostedLambdaMARTModel .
+This capability is currently supported only by the : org.apache.solr.ltr.ranking.HeuristicBoostedLambdaMARTModel .
 This possible configuration covers the use cases when you have a feature of the Solr Document that was not available at training time.
 e.g.
 Your training set is not built on clicks of the search results and contains legacy data, but you want to include the original score as a boosting factor